kesternucum/ECE-Capstone-Team3/Documentation/Prototype/Prototype.md

 ### Mobile Application

+We also propose substituting power and wireless communications for functionality in which the number of available parking spots can be determined from the two models and sent to the mobile application and sign.

 Remote Database
  - The remote database will perform the calculations to determine the number of available spots from both the static tracking model and the dynamic tracking model.

 ### Sign

 Sign
- - Will display data pulled directly from the remote database
+ - Will display data pulled directly from the remote database, i.e. the current number of available parking spots entered on the remote database for the mobile application.
+ - Will be powered by a computer, which will also serve as the communication system to allow the sign to communicate to the remote server via Wi-Fi.